-- 1. Estimate of Storm Damage Cost The calculation of the benefit amount starts with the smaller of the following values: - a. cost of completed repairs (if the work is substantially complete), or - a damage assessment by FEMA, SBA, private insurance, or otherwise approved damage assessor. - 2.
-Storm Damage Cost Gap To avoid duplication of benefits, the Estimate of Storm Damage Cost will be reduced by the following: - a.
+1. Estimate of Storm Damage Cost - The calculation of the benefit amount starts with the PM's estimate of the funds necessary for the rehabilitation or reconstruction and/or new construction to meet applicable local, state and/or federal building codes, mitigate efforts to reduce the impact of future storms on the home, and/or to repair the storm damage to the home.

+- 2. Storm Damage Cost Gap To avoid duplication of benefits, the Estimate of Storm Damage Cost will be reduced by the following if such benefits were or will be paid to the household toward any of the activities included in the Estimate of Storm Damage Cost: - a.
 FEMA Grants which represent a duplication of benefits, - b. homeowner insurance proceeds (Unpaid and outstanding insurance claims must be subrogated back to the State), - c.
 National Flood Insurance Program proceeds, and - d.
 SBA Loans identified by SBA as a duplication of benefits. - 3.
-Benefit Amount The lesser of \$40,000 or the Storm Damage Cost Gap is the amount of the HAP grant or deferred forgivable loan.
+Benefit Amount The amount of the HAP grant or deferred forgivable loan is the lesser of the Storm Damage Cost Gap or the Maximum Benefit limitation outlined in previous section.